 11,000 hd Sat 58,000 hd wk ago 21,000 hd yr ago

 Choice up 0.96 264.93

 Carcass up 0.39 108.52

 Pre-opening grains with Ed Dugan of Top Third Ag Marketing

 Pre-opening livestock with Jerry Stowell of Country Futures

 Midday market commentary with Mike Zuzolo of Global Commodity Analytics

-Closing grain commentary with John Payne Daniels Ag Marketing
+Closing grain market commentary with Donna Hughes of Daniels Ag Marketing

 Closing market commentary with Jack Fenske with York Commodities